 - Employees must be trained to ensure quality performance.

 - Employees are retained on the basis of performance.

 - Fair treatment is accorded to all employees.

 - Employees are protected from coercion and prohibited from using their official authority improperly.

 Agencies operating under Merit System principles are the Department of Human Services, Department of Health, Job Service North Dakota, Division of Homeland Security, Protection and Advocacy Project, Procurement Section of Central Services, and Human Resource Management Services.
-Included in the Department of Human Services are the regional human service centers, the State Developmental Center in Grafton, the State Hospital in Jamestown, and the county social service boards.
+Included in the Department of Human Services are the regional human service centers, the Life Skills and Transition Center in Grafton, the State Hospital in Jamestown, and the county social service boards.
 The county social service boards are included because they receive federal funds through the State for administration of several public assistance programs.
 However, effective October, 2008, county social service boards were given the option to establish a local merit system, opting not to be covered by the North Dakota merit system.
 NDAC 4-07-34.1 provides the procedures and requirements for a county to develop its own system.